xenify-io/litepaper/README.md

 ## ✨ Burning XNF Tokens

-- Within our protocol, 50% of the ETH amassed from daily auctions and 90% of the recycled ETH from each daily cycle are strategically utilized to purchase XNF, followed by the immediate and immutable burning of 100% of the acquired XNF, ensuring the integrity of the buyback and burn processes without the need for third-party intervention and thereby mitigating counterparty risk.
+- Within our protocol, 50% of the ETH collected from daily auctions and 90% of the recycled ETH from each daily cycle are strategically deployed to purchase XNF.
+Following this, 100% of the acquired XNF is immediately and irrevocably burned through an immutable process.
+This guarantees the integrity of the buyback and burn procedures, eliminating the necessity for third-party involvement and consequently mitigating the risks associated with counterparty front-running.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)